DTP587/pypiv-test/readme.md

 source pypiv-test/bin/activate  # This line will differ on Windows
 ```

-Then let pip install the requirements file.
+Then let pip install the requirements.

 ```sh
 pip install -r requirements.txt